 - 1) Investment Performance Consistent shortfalls versus an agreed upon benchmark.
-Also considered would be measurement against a relative peer group of investment managers with similar investment styles. - a) Over two consecutive quarters on a rolling 3 year period basis, investment manager performance, net of fees, must be within 100 basis points of the stated benchmark or capture more than 90% of the stated benchmark performance. - 2) Change in Organizational Structure or Personnel Significant change in personnel or firm infrastructure. - a) Key individual(s) of an organizational depart. - b) Organizational ownership changes materially and negatively impact firm. - 3) Clients/Assets under management Significant loss of clients and/or assets under management. - a) Number of clients decreases so significantly as to increase firm viability concerns. - b) Assets under management decrease significantly. - 4) Changes in Investment Strategy or Process If an investment manager diverges from the strategy and/or style originally hired to implement. - a) Investment process or strategy changes "materially" without the consent of SURS. - b) Changes to Investment Strategy result in investment manager investment style as unacceptable, redundant, or inappropriate to SURS program by staff and/or Consultant. - 5) Compliance Failure to comply with written instructions or requests related to communications requested by the Board or staff. - a) Pre-arranged policies in the investment management agreement are not implemented by investment manager. - b) Direct, written instructions by Board or staff are not executed in timely manner. - 6) Significant change in the active risk profile of the investment manager This includes factors such as changes in asset allocation and/or risk profile. - a) Risk profile/ asset allocation significantly changes as a result of investment manager's investment philosophy, style, or strategy. - 7) Brokerage Guidelines Investment managers that do not comply with SURS' brokerage policy for four consecutive quarters will be considered for placement on watch status. - 8) Other SURS staff has the ability to include the investment manager on the watch list should other significant circumstances arise that are not currently contemplated. - a) Operations Firm level issues involving regulatory violations.
+Also considered would be measurement against a relative peer group of investment managers with similar investment styles. - a) Investment managers whose performance over two consecutive quarters, on a rolling three year period basis, is both (i) more than 100 basis points below the stated benchmark performance, and (ii) less than 90% of the stated benchmark performance, qualify for placement on the watch list. - 2) Change in Organizational Structure or Personnel Significant change in personnel or firm infrastructure. - a) Key individual(s) of an organizational depart. - b) Organizational ownership changes materially and negatively impact firm. - 3) Clients/Assets under management Significant loss of clients and/or assets under management. - a) Number of clients decreases so significantly as to increase firm viability concerns. - b) Assets under management decrease significantly. - 4) Changes in Investment Strategy or Process If an investment manager diverges from the strategy and/or style originally hired to implement. - a) Investment process or strategy changes "materially" without the consent of SURS. - b) Changes to Investment Strategy result in investment manager investment style as unacceptable, redundant, or inappropriate to SURS program by staff and/or Consultant. - 5) Compliance Failure to comply with written instructions or requests related to communications requested by the Board or staff. - a) Pre-arranged policies in the investment management agreement are not implemented by investment manager. - b) Direct, written instructions by Board or staff are not executed in timely manner. - 6) Significant change in the active risk profile of the investment manager This includes factors such as changes in asset allocation and/or risk profile. - a) Risk profile/ asset allocation significantly changes as a result of investment manager's investment philosophy, style, or strategy. - 7) Brokerage Guidelines Investment managers that do not comply with SURS' brokerage policy for four consecutive quarters will be subject to placement on watch status. - 8) Other SURS staff has the ability to include the investment manager on the watch list should other significant circumstances arise that are not currently contemplated. - a) Operations Firm level issues involving regulatory violations.